duskmoon314/typst-fontawesome/README.md

 `#fa-icon("chess-queen", solid: true)`

-If the icon only has a solid version, you can omit the `solid` parameter because the library automatically sets `solid` to `true` for these icons.
-For instance, the generated function for these icons would be like `#fa-icon().with("arrow-trend-up", solid: true)`.

-However, some icons (e.g. 0, 1, 2...) have a regular version that isn't mentioned in the metadata.
-In this case, you need to set `solid` to `false` to use the regular version.
+Some icons only have the solid version in the Free set, so you need to set `solid` to `true` to use them if you are using the Free set.

-Notice that `fa-icon` currently doesn't automatically set `solid` to `true` for icons that only have a solid version.
-Thus, you may not get the expected glyph if you don't set `solid` to `true` for these icons.
-I haven't decided whether to change this behavior yet.
+Otherwise, you may not get the expected glyph.

 #### Full list of icons

-You can find all icons on the [official website](https://fontawesome.com/search?o=r&m=free)
+You can find all icons on the [official website](https://fontawesome.com/search)

 #### Different sets

-By default, the library uses two sets: `Free` and `Brands`.
+By default, the library supports `Free`, `Brands`, `Pro`, `Duotone` and `Sharp` sets.
+But only `Free` and `Brands` are tested by me.
-That is, three font files are used:
+That is, three font files are used to test:

 - Font Awesome 6 Free (Also named as _Font Awesome 6 Free Regular_)
 - Font Awesome 6 Free Solid